gomorpheus/morpheus-docs/infrastructure/clusters/mvm.rst

 .. image:: /images/infrastructure/clusters/mvm/imagePrep/winDefender.png
   :width: 50%

 Next, back in Command Prompt, run ``winrm quickconfig`` to configure ``winrm``.
 Within ``Services``, ensure that ``winrm`` (Windows Remote Management) is set to automatic on startup.
 Right-click on the Start button and select Run.
 Enter "sysprep" and click OK.
-In the Windows Explorer window that appear, right-click on ``sysprep`` and click "Run as Administrator".
+In the Windows Explorer window that appears, right-click on ``sysprep`` and click "Run as Administrator".
 Under "Shutdown Options", choose Quit and click OK.
 If this is set to shutdown, |morpheus| will simply restart the VM.
 Once this is completed, a new file ``Sysprep_succeeded.tag`` appears in Windows Explorer.

 .. image:: /images/infrastructure/clusters/mvm/imagePrep/sysprepComplete.png
   :width: 50%